SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: SegQuant Framework

 \subsubsection{Semantics-Aware Quantization}

 SegLinear is a core component of the SegQuant framework, designed to reduce quantization error in computation graphs where linear operations interact with semantic partitioning patterns.
-These include operations such as \texttt{chunk}/\texttt{split} (output fragmentation), and \texttt{stack}/\texttt{concat} (input aggregation), which indicate that a linear layer operates over semantically distinct input or output segments.
-To do this, SegLinear performs fine-grained, segment-wise quantization on linear layers based on their roles in the computation graph.
-Specifically, it partitions the weight matrix and corresponding activations according to observed structural semantics, and applies quantization independently within each segment.
+These include operations such as \texttt{chunk}/\texttt{split} (output fragmentation) and \texttt{stack}/\texttt{concat} (input aggregation).
+Such operations indicate that a single linear layer operates over semantically distinct segments, which often possess disparate data distributions.
+Applying uniform quantization across these segments creates \emph{quantization interference}, where one segment's numerical properties degrade the precision of another.

+To prevent this interference, SegLinear performs fine-grained, segment-wise quantization based on these structural semantics.
+Specifically, it partitions the weight matrix and corresponding activations according to the graph structure, and crucially, applies quantization independently within each segment.
+This isolation preserves the fidelity of all distinct data pathways.
 SegLinear supports two primary modes:

 \begin{enumerate} \item \textbf{Output-Segmented Quantization.} In the following, we denote by $\hat{\mathbf{M}}$ the quantized version of any matrix $\mathbf{M}$.
 When the output of a linear layer is followed by operations like \texttt{chunk} or \texttt{split}, we partition the output space and apply quantization independently to each segment.
 Formally, given a linear transformation \( \mathbf{Y} = \mathbf{XW} \), where \( \mathbf{X} \in \mathbb{R}^{m \times k} \) and \( \mathbf{W} \in \mathbb{R}^{k \times n} \), we decompose the weight matrix as: